obitech21/Password-Strength-Checker-with-Python/README.md

 <br>
 <br>

-After that, I created the requirements for the passwords.
+I then created the requirements for the passwords.
 ```python
 if len(password) < 10:
         print("This password is too short.
 Your password needs to be at least 10 characters long.")